input-output-hk/cardano-tutorials/node-setup/060_node_keys.md

 ### Creating keys for our block-producing node

-You may want to use your __local machine__ for this step.
-(Assuming you have cardano-cli and cardano-node installed on it)
+**WARNING:** You may want to use your __local machine__ for this process.
+Make sure you are not online until you have put your __cold keys__ in a secure storage and deleted the files from you local machine.

 The __block-producing node__ or __pool node__ needs: